Implied volatility explained

 Earnings IV crush

-The most reliable IV pattern in equity options: IV ramps up in the 1–4 weeks before earnings as uncertainty about the result builds, then collapses immediately after the announcement as the unknown becomes known.
+One of the most widely documented IV patterns in equity options: IV typically ramps up in the 1–4 weeks before earnings as uncertainty about the result builds, then usually collapses immediately after the announcement as the unknown becomes known.
+The magnitude varies by name and quarter — high-guidance and reg-scrutinized names tend to see the largest pre-earnings expansion.

 Two classic earnings trades: